mpimd-csc/phgasnets/README.md

 ```bash
 cmake -B build -S . -DCMAKE_BUILD_TYPE="Release"
 ```
 This configures the project by finding the dependencies and generating host-specific build instructions.

-To complete the build and generate executables,
+To compile and create executables,
 ```bash
 cmake --build build
 ```

-CMake looks for the dependencies in standard UNIX paths, but if any of the dependencies are at a custom location the paths may be indicated through `-DCMAKE_PREFIX_PATH="/path/to/custom/library1;/path/to/custom/library2"` flag.
+CMake looks for the dependencies in standard UNIX paths, but if any of the dependencies are at a custom location their paths may be indicated through `-DCMAKE_PREFIX_PATH="/path/to/ceres;/path/to/highfive"`.
-To compile in debug mode set `DCMAKE_BUILD_TYPE=Debug` instead and repeat instructions.
+To compile in debug mode and utilize debuggers like [`gdb`](https://www.sourceware.org/gdb/) use `-DCMAKE_BUILD_TYPE=Debug` instead and build.

 ## Run Demos